-- 9.1 The qualifications for service as a neutral in the ADR Program shall be determined by the Supreme Court Alternative Dispute Resolution Rules, Appendix B. Appropriate use of non-lawyer mediators is encouraged.
-The qualifications for service shall be, at a minimum, as is required by the Georgia Commission on Dispute Resolution.
-Additional requirements shall be filed with the Georgia Supreme Court as an appendix to this rule.
+- 9.1 The qualifications for service as a neutral in the ADR Program shall be determined by the Supreme Court Alternative Dispute Resolution Rules, Appendix B. To mediate domestic relations cases, neutrals must be registered in both Domestic Relations AND Specialized Domestic Violence Mediation.
 The program will maintain a roster of neutrals registered for service in the program.
-Neutrals serving in the program will be evaluated by the program director on an on-going basis. - 9.2 All neutrals shall attend an orientation program given by Sixth District ADR Program. - 9.3 All neutrals shall attend continuing education seminars as prescribed by the ADR Program or Georgia Office of Dispute Resolution. - 9.4 Pro Bono Requirement.
-Before being placed on the roster of the program neutrals, a neutral must agree to provide pro bono hours and hours at reduced rates to defray ADR costs for parties with limited ability to pay. - 9.5 All neutrals must maintain current registration with the Georgia Office of Dispute Resolution.
-Failure to renew registration will result in immediate removal from the roster.
+Neutrals serving in the program will be evaluated by the program director on an on-going basis. - 9.2 All neutrals shall attend an orientation program given by Sixth District ADR Program.